We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 One of the coolest uses of QR Codes is for authentication and verification purposes.
 Imagine you log into a secure website.
 Instead of typing in a password that could be intercepted, you could simply scan a QR Code that the site generates.

 This will prove your identity using multi-factor authentication.
-It’s similar to possessing a digital lock that only opens with your smartphone.
+It’s similar to possessing a digital lock that only opens with your smartphone or the WPA3 protocol that secures your Wi-Fi connection.

 Identification and authentication of personnel can be a tedious process.
-QR Codes have now made this process easier.
+With advanced features such as password protection, QR Codes have now made this process easier.

 Here are three use cases on how QR Codes improve identification and authentication: